benbowes/react-responsive-select/README.md

 ---

-## Todos - items coming soon
+## In Progress

-- how to use documentation
+- How to use documentation
-- screen reader accessibility
+- Screen reader accessibility

 ---

-## Usage
+## How to use

-More info to come... but if you are interested, check out the `demo.js` file on the root level of the project :) https://github.com/benbowes/react-responsive-select/blob/master/demo.js
+More info to come...

+For now check out the `demo.js` file on the root level of the project https://github.com/benbowes/react-responsive-select/blob/master/demo.js

-... and include `./dist/ReactResponsiveSelect.css` to your project.
+And include `./dist/ReactResponsiveSelect.css` in your project.

 ---

 ## Touch Device Tests

-- tapping on a select will open it's options
+- **TAPPING** on a select will open it's options
-- tapping on an option will select it's value
+- **TAPPING** on an option will select it's value
-- dragging on an options panel that is scrollable, will scroll the options panel
+- **DRAGGING** on an options panel that is scrollable, will scroll the options panel

 ---